 Monte Carlo Simulation

 Monte Carlo simulation is a computational technique that uses random sampling to obtain numerical results.
-It is often used to model complex systems and estimate probabilities when analytical solutions are not feasible.
+This leads to it is often used to model complex systems and estimate probabilities when analytical solutions are not feasible.
 By running a large number of simulations, one can approximate the probability distribution of an event.

 Data-Driven Probability